-- A student who wishes a grievance to be heard must submit a request in writing to the Vice President of Student Development (VPSD). - The VPSD will convene and chair the Appeal Committee. b. - The appeal must be heard by the committee within ten (10) class days of the request unless extended with the agreement of both the student and the VPSD. - The committee will be ad hoc and will consist of two (2) students, two (2) faculty members, and one (1) staff member who is either an administrator or noncontractual employee.
-It is the responsibility of the President or the President's designee to appoint all committee members. - The Appeal Committee will make its recommendation directly to the President.
-The decision of the President shall
+- A student who wishes a grievance to be heard by an appeal committee must submit a request in writing to the vice-president of student development (VPSD) or employee who is responsible for student development. - The VPSD or responsible employee will convene and chair the appeal committee. - The appeal must be heard by the committee within ten class days of the request unless extended with the agreement of both the student and the VPSD or responsible employee. - 4.
+The committee will be ad hoc and will consist of two students, two faculty members, and one staff member who is either an administrator or a noncontractual employee.
+It is the responsibility of the College President or designee to appoint all committee members and the appointor shall examine each member to ensure their impartiality. - The appeal committee will make findings and send its decision to the College President.
+A grievant may seek review of an adverse decision through the President.
+The decision of the President shall be final.